jsbisht/aws-developer-associate/ebs.md

 - Any EBS volume created after this setting is enabled will be encrypted using this setting.
 - You can override the key to be used while creating a new EBS volume by choosing a different encryption key.

-**NOTE**: This setting has to be done for each region individually.
+> This setting has to be done for each region individually.

 ### EBS Snapshots